Josh-T1/SvgTex/README.md

 * `shift-v`: paste item
 * `shift-c`: copy item

+## Dependencies
+In order to export the svg file to pdf we use the Inkscape command line interface.

-# Configuration
+## Configuration
-In order to start the editor you must run `python -m main_gui.py`.
-Flags include
+In order to start the editor you must run `python -m cli.py`.
-- '-f  --file': select an svg file to edit

 For convenience there is a `vector_graphics.sh` file that will run the project.
 By adding